SteveRochaDev/meta-frontend-projects/03-version-control/labs/06-lab-managing-project-in-github/README.md

 # 06 - Managing a Project in GitHub

 ## Objective
-Practice forking a repository, editing files, inspecting diffs, and committing and pushing changes.
+Practice managing a project in GitHub: forking a repository, editing a file, inspecting diffs, committing, and pushing changes.

 ## Files
-- `class.txt` – file used to practice updating content and using `git diff`.
+- `class.txt` – file updated to practice changes.
+- `README.md` – instructions and notes for this lab.

 ## Steps Completed
 1. Authenticated GitHub CLI using `gh auth login`.